jankrepl/deepdow/docs/source/experiments.rst

 TensorBoardCallback
 *******************
-Callback that logs relevant metrics to mlfow together with images and histograms.
+Callback that logs relevant metrics to MLflow together with images and histograms.

 ValidationCallback